How to Deal with Someone on Meth

 - Loss of appetite

-- Uncontrollable jaw clenching– usually due to increased anxiety and nervousness from drug use.
+- Uncontrollable jaw clenching (usually due to increased anxiety)

 - Long periods of wakefulness and a sudden “crash”

-If a loved one is exhibiting any of these signs, they may be using crystal meth.
-While they may not yet be addicted, addiction occurs rapidly with crystal meth due to the intense crash associated with using meth.
+If a loved one is exhibiting any of these signs, they may be getting high on meth.
+While they may not yet be addicted to meth, addiction occurs rapidly with crystal meth due to the intense crash associated with using meth.
 The crash and burn causes users to return to using crystal meth to escape emotions like depression associated with the comedown.

-When you’re trying to figure out if someone is using crystal meth, it is helpful to know what meth looks like.
-The two most common forms of meth are a crystalline powder and a shiny glass-like form that is called crystal meth.
-Meth is bitter tasting and odorless.
-It may also range in color while it is usually white, in the crystalline form may range from white, yellow, brown or even pink depending on what it was cooked with, and what cutting agents were used.
+When you’re trying to figure out if someone is high on meth, it is helpful to know what meth looks like.
+The two most common forms of meth are a crystalline powder and a shiny glass-like form called crystal meth.
+Meth is bitter-tasting and odorless.
+While it is usually white, the crystalline form may range from bluish-white, yellow, brown or even pink depending on what it was cooked with and what cutting agents were used.

-Meth damages the brain of users and can take up to 2 years to repair the damage, or the damage may be irreparable.
-The use of meth also destroys the body of users, particularly their teeth.
-There are many long-term effects of meth use that often leave users with lasting and sometimes permanent damage.
+Getting high on meth damages the brain, and it can take up to two years to repair the damage, but the damage may be irreparable.
+Being addicted to meth also destroys the body, particularly teeth, which is the primary cause of crystal meth face.
+There are many long-term effects of meth use that often leave users with permanent damage.

-- Emotion and memory issues – Meth use alters the dopamine system in the brain.
-Dopamine is used in both the area that effects both emotions and memories associated with pleasurable feelings.
-While some of these can be repaired naturally over time with sustained abstinence, some of the effects of long-term meth abuse are permanent.
+- Emotion and memory issues—meth use alters the dopamine system in the brain.
+Dopamine is used in the areas that affect emotions and memories associated with pleasurable feelings.

-- Meth mouth – the destructive effects that meth has on the teeth has been documented thoroughly, it can permanently damage users’ mouths.
+- Meth mouth—a contributor to crystal meth face, the destructive effect meth has on the teeth has been documented thoroughly, and it can permanently damage mouths.

-- Permanent scarring—meth users tend to suffer physically from hallucinations and feelings of bugs crawling under their skin and will obsessively pick and scratch at skin resulting in sores.
-The sores often don’t heal from the repeated opening of the sores while picking.
-Think about “Faces of Meth,” but it’s not just restricted to users faces, these scars can be all over their bodies.
-Unfortunately, they often bear these scars even after getting clean from meth.
+- Permanent scarring—meth users tend to suffer physically from hallucinations and feelings of bugs crawling under their skin and will obsessively pick and scratch, resulting in sores.
+The sores often don’t heal, which also contributes to crystal meth face.
+However, it’s not just restricted to faces; these scars can be all over the body.

 While most of these mental and physical long-term effects can improve over time, they only improve if there is maintained sobriety from crystal meth.
-While sobriety from any substance is a battle, recovery from crystal meth is possible despite the devastating effects it has.
+Gaining sobriety from any substance is a battle, however recovery from being addicted to crystal meth is possible despite the devastating effects.

 Crystal Meth Addiction Treatment

-While crystal meth is among one of the worst drugs available, there is treatment for crystal meth addiction.
-If you believe that your loved one has a crystal meth addiction, contact us today at (855) 448-3588.
+Crystal meth is one of the worst drugs available, but there is treatment for crystal meth addiction.
+If you believe that your loved one is addicted to being high on meth, contact us today at (855) 211-1486.
 Don’t let your loved one get swallowed in the meth epidemic.
 You can heal, we can help.